-Route 15 at Edwards Ferry and Fort Evans Roads
+Route 15 Bypass Interchange at Edwards Ferry Road and Fort Evans Road

 Project at a Glance

-The area surrounding the two intersections has experienced significant commercial growth in the past 15-20 years.
-As a result, traffic volumes are beyond the capacity of the existing at-grade intersections.
+The project area has experienced significant commercial growth in the past 15 to 20 years.
+As a result, traffic volumes are beyond the capacity of the existing at-grade signalized intersections.

-Currently, there are high through-traffic volumes on the bypass during weekday morning and evening peak periods, as well as heavy turn movements to and from Edwards Ferry and Fort Evans roads, causing heavy congestion.
-Additionally, the road network has gaps in sidewalks, and existing conditions provide no opportunities for pedestrians to safely cross Route 15.
-These intersections also have a history of elevated crash rates.
+Currently, there is heavy congestion due to high traffic volumes on the Bypass during peak periods, as well as heavy turn movements to and from Edwards Ferry Road and Fort Evans Road.
+The existing road network lacks continuous sidewalks and existing conditions do not allow bicyclists and pedestrians to safely cross Route 15.

 First Public Information Meeting - March 2016

 Second Public Information Meeting - March 2017